15 of the Best Piano Songs In Modern Pop History

-Our countdown of the 10 best piano songs recognizes that while guitars and drums often get all the glory in pop music, it’s the power of a well-written piano riff that can truly make a song great.
+Our roundup of the 15 best piano songs in pop recognizes that while guitars and drums often get all the glory in pop music, it’s the power of a well-written piano riff that can truly make a song great.

-Singles like Coldplay‘s ‘Clocks,’ Alicia Keys‘ ‘Fallin” and Vanessa Carlton’s ‘A Thousand Miles’ are known for their piano work, and they aren’t the only ones.
+Singles like Coldplay‘s ‘Clocks,’ Alicia Keys‘ ‘Fallin” and Vanessa Carlton’s ‘A Thousand Miles’ are known for their piano work —but they certainly aren’t the only ones.
 Artists like John Legend, Lady Gaga, Adele and Ben Folds have also given the baby grands of the world a place to call home.

 'How to Save a Life'

 'How to Save a Life' was the title track from the Fray's debut album and a huge hit, spending 58 consecutive weeks on the Billboard Hot 100.
 The Fray's frontman Isaac Slade, who wrote the dark piano-driven song, said it was inspired by his experiences working as a mentor at a camp for troubled teens.